alihassan18/libonomy-documentation/docs/Introduction/high-level-overview.md

 ## What is Libonomy SDK?

 The Libonomy-SDK gives developers the ability to carry out the development of decentralized applications on top of the blockchain at application level instead of interacting with the blockchain core.
-SDK provides the ability to create your own blockchains on top of libonomy or interact with other blockchains built on aphelion or other consenssus.
-SDK also gives the ability to write your own machine learning algorithms and run them directly on aphelion prtocol or libonomy network.
+SDK provides the ability to create your own blockchains on top of Libonomy or interact with other blockchains built on Aphelion or other consenssus.
+SDK also gives the ability to write your own machine learning algorithms and run them directly on Aphelion prtocol or Libonomy network.

 ### Features